- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious crime.

 - A bomb attack near a mosque in Stone Town, Zanzibar in June 2014 killed one person and injured several others.
 This follows an earlier bombing incident in Stone Town in February 2014.
 Further attacks are possible.
 Be vigilant in crowded places and monitor local media.

-- There have been a number of small scale attacks in Arusha in 2014, targeting bars and restaurants.
+- There were a number of small scale attacks in Arusha in 2014, targeting bars and restaurants.

 - You should avoid all protests and demonstrations as they may turn violent.